 Some beta-blockers (pindolol and acebutolol) exhibit intrinsic sympathomimetic activity (ISA), and these agents reduce the resting heart rate less than other beta-blockers.
 They may be tried in individuals whose heart rate is slow at rest but too fast during exercise.

 Calcium-channel blockers (verapamil and diltiazem) are effective in controlling ventricular rate in permanent AF.
-They are suitable for physically active young patients with lone AF, .
+They are suitable for physically active young patients with lone AF, but they should be avoided in patients with heart failure.

 Digoxin loses some of its rate controlling effect during physical and mental stress, and it is therefore mainly suitable for physically inactive, elderly patients and for patients with cardiac insufficiency.
+The impact of digoxin on the prognosis of patients with AF is in dispute.

 If a beta-blocker, calcium-channel blocker or digoxin used alone is not enough to slow the ventricular rate to the optimal level, they may be combined.
-If no response is achieved, the patient should be referred to ablation of the atrioventricular node and insertion of a pacemaker.
+If no response is achieved, the patient should be referred to an arrhyhtmia cardiologist for assessment concerning ablation of the atrioventricular node and insertion of a pacemaker.

 Due to adverse effects, dronedarone is contraindicated in permanent AF even if it slows down the ventricular response rate.